roman-milk/roman-milk.github.io/alana-asserts-herself.md

  "Get out of my sight you worthless whore before I kill you" and I left the house and I haven't been back.

  In the three weeks since Alana, Tim and Todd pulled their little stunt I've not spoken to her - not once - not even to take her phone calls.
 Other than a divorce I don't have a clue as to what I'm going to do next to get even with the three of them, but as I look out my office window I know it won't be murder.
 At least not yet!
-Report_Story #1